 What is the cost of Counselling?As counselling is such a deep personal experience it is very important that choice of therapist is right for you, as an individual or as a couple.

-I therefore offer the first initial session at a cost of just twenty pounds, to see if you feel comfortable and we can work together.
+I therefore offer the first initial session of 30 minutes at a cost of just twenty pounds, to see if you feel comfortable and we can work together.

 Cost of counselling as follows:-